awsdocs/amazon-ec2-user-guide/doc_source/connect.md

 # Connect<a name="connect"></a>

-After you've launched an instance, you can connect to it\.
-You can also connect your instance to another AWS resource\.
+This section of the *Amazon EC2 User Guide for Linux Instances* provides information to help you connect to your Linux instance after you have launched it\.
+It also provides information to help you connect your Linux instance to another AWS resource\.

 **Topics**
 + [Connect to your Linux instance](AccessingInstances.md)